janekhaertter/Japit/README.md

 # Getting started

-Check out the [Getting Started](https://japit.dev/docs/getting-started/installation) guide on the website.
+Check out the [Getting Started](https://japit.dev/docs/getting-started/installation) guide.

 <!-- # Getting Started
 Right now the easiest way to get started is by cloning the repository and making changes to `src/main.ts`.